PhraseExpress supports Microsoft SQL Server connections to share phrases with a client-/server architecture in professional/enterprise networks.

 - The phrase database is centrally stored can be included in your existing SQL backup mechanism.

-- A "master user" can centrally configure client program settings of all users.
+- You can define "master users" with extra credentials.
+Those have general access to all phrases and can centrally configure client program settings of all users.

 - If you need to share phrases over the internet or if you want to share phrases with a Mac or iOS client, you would need to use cloud synchronization.
 Phrase sharing with the SQL Server is limited to the local network.
 VPN may work, but is not officially supported by us due to the potential configuration complexity.